 Malta is part of the Central European Time Zone.
 The Central European Standard Time, in short referred to as CET, is one hour ahead of Greenwich Mean Time.
 In short it is referred to as GMT+1.

 For any emergency just call 112 and the Central Control Room of the Malta Police will answer your call.
 Help will be directed to you according to your needs.
 It is free of charge 24 hours all year round.
 It includes the police, emergency medical services and the fire brigade.

-For a more detailed list have a look at our page and take note of any numbers which you might use frequently.
+For a more detailed list of emergency numbers, have a look at our page and take note of any numbers which you might use frequently.